enkidevs/curriculum/lua/roblox-studio/properties-i/how-to-change-property.md

 ## Revision

-I want to access the "Transparency" property of the "blockVariable" variable.
-The following code grants us this access:
+To access the "Transparency" property of the "blockVariable" variable, the following code grants us this access:
 ```lua
 ???.???
 ```